slackapi/deno-slack-api/docs/triggers/trigger-generic-inputs.md

 ## Workflow definition input with runtime triggers

-When dealing with triggers at runtime, a Workflow definition input can optionally be passed to the trigger's `create` or `update` API call as a generic.
+When dealing with triggers at runtime, a workflow definition input can optionally be passed to the trigger's `create` or `update` API call as a generic.
 When a generic is passed, the object argument being defined will have access to typeahead on the `inputs` and `workflow` properties.

 ### Using trigger Generics at runtime Example